The Transport Finance Law Review: United Kingdom

-The operational side of the railway industry in the United Kingdom has been generally governed by Directives of the European Union, of which there have been three (with a fourth in the process of being adopted) dealing specifically with the structure and operation of railways in the European Union.
-The United Kingdom generally complies with these Directives (although divergences may now that the United Kingdom has left the European Union), but they do not have any direct impact on the financing of the rolling stock.
+The operational side of the railway industry in the United Kingdom has been generally governed by directives of the European Union, of which there have been three (with a fourth in the process of being adopted) dealing specifically with the structure and operation of railways in the European Union.
+The United Kingdom generally complies with these directives (although divergences may now emerge given that the United Kingdom has left the European Union), but they do not have any direct impact on the financing of the rolling stock.

-Of potentially more relevance to the financing of rolling stock is the ongoing government review of the rail industry (the Williams Rail Review), which could be far reaching and may alter the industry structure and operation significantly.
+Of potentially more relevance to the financing of rolling stock is the ongoing government review of the rail industry (the Williams Rail Review), which could be far-reaching and may alter the industry's structure and operation significantly.

 i Regulatory capital and liquidity

-Regulation No. 573/2013 of the European Union on prudential requirements for credit institutions and investment firms (the Capital Requirements Regulation or CRR) came into force on 1 January 2014 and implements the provisions of Basel III.
-Under the EU (Withdrawal) Act 2018, the CRR will be substantially retained as UK law following Brexit.
+Regulation No. 573/2013 of the European Union on prudential requirements for credit institutions and investment firms (Capital Requirements Regulation or CRR) came into force on 1 January 2014 and implements the provisions of Basel III.
+Under the EU (Withdrawal) Act 2018, the CRR has been substantially retained as UK law following Brexit.